Contact:

 Retention system

-By a retention system one understands all technical and organizational measures that serve to deliberately limit and safely hold forces, movements, or components.
+A retention system comprises all technical and organizational measures that serve to deliberately limit and safely hold forces, movements, or components.
 This includes, for example, tool retention (securing hand and attachment tools), component retention (catch and safety ropes, catch nets, shoring/props), line retention (hose catch to prevent whipping in case of pressure loss), as well as personnel protection in the form of restraint or fall-arrest systems.
 The goal is always to dissipate energy in the system in a controlled manner, prevent uncontrolled changes of position, and make the work steps reproducibly safe.
+Clear definition of load paths and interfaces between tool, component, and anchorage is part of the system.

-Functional principle and objectives of a retention system
+Functional principles and objectives of a retention system

 Typical fields of application